 The review mainly consists of key moments people came together on the platform which includes: International Women’s Day (the number one most talked about moment in 2017, doubling from last year.
 Amazing!), Super Bowl 51, Las Vegas violence, total solar eclipse and a whole lot more.

-Facebook also released some great content assets such as an infographic and videos.
-See it all here.
+The platform has also released some great content assets such as Facebook infographic and videos.

 Snapchat has its eye on the Chinese market